mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Connection Pool Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-All drivers that implement a Connection pool MUST provide an API that allows users to subscribe to events emitted from the pool.
+All drivers that implement a connection pool MUST provide an API that allows users to subscribe to events emitted from the pool.
 If a user subscribes to Connection Monitoring events, these events MUST be emitted when specified in “Connection Pool Behaviors”.
 Events SHOULD be created and subscribed to in a manner idiomatic to their language and driver.

 Events
 ------